mcran127/startup/notes.md

 image takes an absolute or relative link, audio takes url and controls can autoplay or loop, videos have similar controls, takes url, and might need crossorigin="anonymous" scalable vector graphics and canvas both draw the items.

+## HTML Startup

+Created 3 pages, a login that is index.html, a main page where you'll be able to see images of 6 pokemon that others created as their team, and a button to create your own team that'll take you to the last page, a team builder page where you can see pokemon youve added, their stats, and a submit button that will eventually add the tean you just made to the main page.

 # CSS